 Not far from Shuri Castle is one of the Ryukyu Kingdom royal family's favorite retreats, Shikinaen Royal Garden.
 This forested retreat has a large circular pond with several islands, stone bridges, a wooden palace, an observatory, a banana plantation and a freshwater spring.
 Foreign dignitaries and other high-ranking guests came here regularly.

 There's plenty for you to see and do in Naha.
-It's a vibrant city with an active nightlife, most of it centered around Kokusai-D dori , or International Street, which runs for almost two kilometers through the heart of Naha.
+It's a vibrant city with an active nightlife, most of it centered around Kokusai-dori , or International Street, which runs for almost two kilometers (1 mile) through the heart of Naha.

 You'll discover bustling covered arcades leading off Kokusai-dori with stalls of local produce and handicrafts, and street performers on traffic-free Sundays.

-Take the monorail to the end, and you'll find yourself in Shuri, the old capital.
+The monorail can take you to Shuri, the former capital.
 Shuri Castle was the palace of the Ryukyu Kingdom from the 15th century until it came under Japanese rule in the 19th century.

-Be sure you don't miss out on a visit to Naminouegu Shrine, which has been a sacred place in the religion of the Ryukyu Islands since it was first built in the 14th century.
-It was destroyed in the war but restored to its original splendor in the 1990s.
+Be sure you don't miss out on a visit to Naminouegu Shrine, which has been a sacred place in the religion of the Ryukyu Islands since it was first built long ago.
+It was burned down in WWII but restored to its original splendor in the 1990s.
 The shrine is a 15-minute walk from the Asahibashi monorail stop.